1970Mr/practice-store/README.md

-> This is just a personal practice project for testing operations related to shopping carts, orders and payments.
+> This is just a personal practice project to test store related operations.